bahaaldine/topology/README.md

 ## Installation

-With the user and role created, add the following catsize settings to the kibana.yml file:
+With the user and role created, add the following topology settings to the kibana.yml file:

 *Minimal configuration*
 ```yaml